dolmen-go/jsonptr/README.md

     * Complete
     * Structured errors, not just string (work in progress)
     * Working at JSON data level, not limited to serialized JSON
-2. Correctness (all existing open source implementations have limitations in their interface or implementation)
+2. Correctness (most existing open source Go implementations have limitations in their interface or have implementation bugs)
     * Full testsuite (work in progress)
     * Reject invalid escapes (regexp `/~[^01]/`)
     * Allow any JSON value as leaf node
     * Allow any JSON value as root (not just a `map[string]interface{}`)
-    * Allow to get/set the root of the document with the empty pointer
+    * Allow to get/set the root of the document with the empty pointer `""`
 3. Speed (see [benchmark](https://github.com/dolmen-go/jsonptr-benchmark))
+    * No reflect
+    * Optimised parsing

 ## Example